 Town of Longboat Key

 Project Details The Town of Longboat Key is a small coastal town spanning ten miles along the Southwest coast of Florida.
-Longboat Key straddles both Sarasota and Manatee Counties and a Native American history dating back before the 1800’s when Cuban and Spanish fisherman first called it home.
-Coastal communities…
+Longboat Key straddles both Sarasota and Manatee Counties and has a Native American history dating back before the 1800s when Cuban and Spanish fishermen first called it home.
+Coastal…

 City of Newberry